mooncowboy/productivity-calculator/README.md

 ## Disclaimer

-This is a demo app just for fun and not officially associated with GitHub or Microsoft in any way.
+Disclaimer: this is a demo app just for fun and not officially associated with GitHub or Microsoft in any way, even if I am a Microsoft employee.